youtube/cobalt/cobalt/site/docs/reference/starboard/modules/14/media.md

 extra memory in units returned by SbMediaGetBufferAllocationUnit.
 This can return 0, in which case the media stack will allocate extra memory on demand.
-When SbMediaGetInitialBufferCapacity and this function both return 0, the media stack will allocate individual buffers directly using SbMemory functions.
+When SbMediaGetInitialBufferCapacity and this function both return 0, the media stack will allocate individual buffers directly using malloc functions.

 #### Declaration